Arkisto-Platform/describo-online/README.md

 There are some things you need to do before you can start developing this application:

+1. Get Describo UI plugins
+2. Register your application with Microsoft
+3. Create and Okta organisation and setup your application
+4. Create a configuration file

+### Get Describo UI plugins

-1. Check out `https://github.com/UTS-eResearch/describo-ui-plugins` alongside this folder on your development machine.
+Check out `https://github.com/UTS-eResearch/describo-ui-plugins` alongside this folder on your development machine.
 You should have a structure like:

 ```
 .../describo-online